Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 Test at these key stages:

-• Early (wireframes/prototypes): Moderated testing to fix navigation and layout concepts
+• Early (wireframes/prototypes): Moderated testing to address navigation and layout concepts

 • Mid-stream (high-fidelity prototypes): Unmoderated testing to validate visual hierarchy and task flows